JacobMoller/PythonHangMan/README.md

 # Python Hangman Game
 A python hangman game with random list of words.
+Build in Python 3.7.0
+## Getting Started
+These instructions will help you download and run the game.
+### Download
+*If you already have downloaded and installed python IDLE skip step 1.*
+1. Download and install Python from https://www.python.org
+2. Download the repository
+3. Open *game.py* in the python IDLE

+### The game

 ## Authors
 - Jacob Møller Jensen
 - Oliver Thejl Eriksen